Mollie Katzen: Cookbooks

+The Moosewood Cookbook became a highly influential vegetarian cookbook, with four editions (1977, 1992, 2000, 2014).
+In 2007 the Moosewood Cookbook won the James Beard Foundation Cookbook Hall of Fame Award.
+In 2017, her papers were collected by the National Museum of American History at the Smithsonian Institution.

 "Mollie Katzen's Cooking Show" ran on PBS from 1995 to 2000.

-Katzen has over 6 million books in print.
-Health Magazine named her as one of five "Women Who Changed the Way We Eat."
-Katzen served as a consultant to Harvard University Dining Services, helping design the Food Literacy Initiative, from 2003 through 2011.
-She has collaborated on many projects with Walter Willett, of the Harvard School of Public Health.

 In 2013, Katzen published her last cookbook, The Heart of the Plate, which she considers her best work.

 Personal life

-Katzen has two children.
-Her son, Sam Black, was a longtime dancer with the Mark Morris Dance Group, and is now the director of the company.
 From 1983 to 2022, Katzen lived in Kensington, CA. She has since returned to the East Coast.

-Katzen spends her time studying piano and creating art.
-She continues writing and is working on a memoir.